aio-libs/aiohttp/docs/tutorial/index.rst

 Tutorial
 ========

-Are you going to learn `aiohttp`?
+Are you going to learn `aiohttp` but don't where to start?
 We have example for you.
 Polls application is a great example for getting started with aiohttp.

 If you want the full source code in advance or for comparison, check out